gitter-badger/maltretieren.github.com/_posts/2014-04-12-creating-this-site.md

 Jekyll on GitHub is fun...

-# Editing
+# Create/Read/Update/Delete
-First I found prose.io - an online GUI for editing content on GitHub accounts.
+For a blogging platform it is import to have Create/Read/Update/Delete (CRUD) functionality.
+Because this blog is powered by GitHub Pages this means to interact with GIT via the Github API.
+The normal Jekyll way is to install GIT/GitHub software on your computer and make these changes locally and then push it to GitHub.
+But I wanted to be able to take some notes also from my Smartphone where no GIT is installed.
+An intermediate solution is to use prose.io - an online GUI for editing content on GitHub accounts.
 I thought it would be cool to have this kind of functionality more integrated with my blog.
-So I introduced a Markdown editor and a JavaScript library it interact with the GitHub API.
+So I introduced a Markdown editor and a
+JavaScript library to interact with the GitHub API.
 This was simple and I was now able to change the content of the posts and commit it back to GitHub.
 After GitHub rendering it is available for all people...

-# Edit / Create content
-For a blogging platform it is import to have edit / delete / create functionality.
-This was introduced in April 2014.
+## Detail
  For delete confirmation I wanted a modal window to confirm that you really, really want to delete - so the (dialogs)[https://github.com/m-e-conroy/angular-dialog-service) where introduced...